aleister888/openBSD-dotfiles/README.md

 ## TODO

+- Make bar width bigger when no tray icon is present
 - Deploy dotfiles with update.sh from install.sh to avoid duplicate functions
 - Configure Tauon automatically (set gruvbox theme and agave font)
 - Translate the README to Spanish